Steven E. Koonin: Biography

-Born in Brooklyn, New York City, Koonin graduated from high school at the age of 16, received his Bachelor of Science from the California Institute of Technology and his Ph.D. from the Massachusetts Institute of Technology under the supervision of Arthur Kerman in the MIT Center for Theoretical Physics.
+Born in Brooklyn, New York City, Koonin graduated from Stuyvesant High School at the age of 16, received his Bachelor of Science from the California Institute of Technology and his Ph.D. from the Massachusetts Institute of Technology under the supervision of Arthur Kerman in the MIT Center for Theoretical Physics.
 In 1975, Koonin joined the faculty of the California Institute of Technology as an assistant professor of theoretical physics becoming one of their youngest ever faculty, and served as the institute's provost from 1995 to 2004.
+During his tenure as provost, he was involved in projects related to scientific computing, bioengineering, and biology.
+He oversaw institutional support for large-scale research projects, including the development of the Thirty-Meter Telescope project.

 In 2004, Koonin joined BP as their chief scientist, where he was responsible for guiding the company's long-range technology strategy, particularly in alternative and renewable energy sources.
 He was tapped for the position of Under Secretary for Science at the United States Department of Energy by Steven Chu, Obama's Secretary of Energy, and served from May 19, 2009, to November 18, 2011.
+At the Department of Energy, Koonin was involved in the climate research program and energy technology policy.
+He was the lead author of the agency's 2011 Strategic Plan and the first Quadrennial Technology review.
 Koonin left in November 2011 for a position at the Institute for Defense Analyses.
-In 2012, he was appointed the founding director of NYU's Center for Urban Science and Progress (CUSP).
+In 2012, he was appointed the founding director of NYU's Center for Urban Science and Progress (CUSP), an applied research center which uses data to study urban challenges.

+At NYU, Koonin was appointed to the Stern School of Business, the Tandon School of Engineering, and the Department of Physics.
 He has served on numerous advisory bodies for the National Science Foundation, the Department of Defense, and the Department of Energy and its various national laboratories, such as the JASON defense advisory group, which he has chaired.
+From 2014 to 2019, he chaired the National Academies' Diversional Committee for Engineering and Physical Sciences.
+From 2014 to 2024, he was a trustee of the Institute for Defense Analyses.
 Koonin's research interests have included theoretical nuclear, many-body, and computational physics, nuclear astrophysics, and global environmental science.
+He is a fellow of the American Academy of Arts and Sciences and a member of the National Academy of Sciences.

+He was awarded the prestigious Barry Prize for Distinguished Intellectual Achievement by the American Academy of Sciences and Letters in 2023.